muzafferkahraman/containerlab-srlinux-training/README.md

 > cd / <br>
 > git clone https://github.com/muzafferkahraman/srlinux-training-lab <br>
 > cd srlinux-training-lab <br>
-> containerlab deploy --topo muzolab.yml <br>
+> clab dep -t muzolab.yml --reconfigure <br>

 After the script runs sucessfully, a  <b>docker ps -a </b> check should return an ouput like below
 ![](containers.jpg)

+Alpine Linux hosts also need to be configured <br>
+You can do that by running
+> sh configure_hosts.sh

-You can connect to each node (ie host-11) by
+You can connect to host nodes (ie host-11)
 > docker exec -ti clab-muzolab-host11 bash

-Alpine Linux hosts' eth1 interfaces also need to be provisioned <br>
-You can do that by running the example command below for each host

-> ifconfig eth1 192.168.101.2 netmask 255.255.255.240 broadcast 0.0.0.0

-This will have installed an empty configuration.
-If you wish to start your container environment just the same as the actual lab environment, you have to add some configuration in advance. for each srlinux node copy and paste the related command file ie for leaf1: leaf1 infoflat.txt

-<b>Important Note !</b> <br>

-after logging in the srlinux containers, to switch to srlinux environment, type
->sr_cli
+You can connect to SRLinux nodes (ie host-11)
+> docker exec -ti clab-muzolab-spine1 sr_cli

 Thanks